 People require dynamic data views to discover relationships, understand results, find patterns, uncover structure, locate outliers, and summarize findings.
 Tableau allows you to ask rapid questions for your data and let you create and modify live charts, dashboards and reports in minutes.
 Without any programming or training, users using Tableau can perform Data Visualization and can understand data as they’ve never been able to before.

 Browse and Explore

 Tableau is the leading exploratory database browser in the world.
-The key step in the analysis process is the ability to start big picture that summarizes data and focuses on specific areas.
-For conducting useful analysis, it is essential to change the data view quickly.
+The key step in the analysis process is the ability to start a big picture that summarizes data and focuses on specific areas.
+For conducting a useful analysis, it is essential to change the data view quickly.
 Tableau’s flexible visual interface enables this free-form exploration.
 The exploratory analysis is further supported by countless undo and redo that allows people to surf databases much like they surf the web.

 Creating User Understandable Dashboards

 Tableau is used to create dashboards that are easy to communicate directly and clearly.
 Each dashboard element can present information most effectively according to the latest human perception and research.
 Tableau provides the type of displays, data expressing ways, charts and bars, tables, maps, scatter plots, and more.
 Tableau helps you create robust dashboards that inform and impress.

 Share and Interact

 Imagine sticking Tableau's clear multidimensional outcomes into Microsoft Office applications and imparting them to other people.
 Our clients have a notoriety for delivering high-affect introductions that are easily understandable.